Compost more - for a greener garden 🌷

-Are you also somebody who wants to have wonderful green grass on which to run barefoot, a dazzling flower bed, a laden strawberry bed and the most beautiful apple tree in the neighbourhood?
+Do you belong to those who want to have a lovely green grass to run around in barefoot, a dazzling flowerbed and the most beautiful orchids in the neighborhood?

-Then it is time to equip yourself with a compost maker which meets your needs.
-We supply the Roslag composter, which is a latrine compost where you can compost both toilet and household waste together.
-A good solution enabling you to simply produce your own soil improver.
+Then it is time to get yourself a compost that meet your requirements.
+From Separett you find the Roslagskomposten which is a latrine compost where you can compost toilet waste and household waste together.
+The perfect composter for your Separett Villa or Weekend.

-All local authority’s have regulations for composting, so before you acquire a compost maker you should check what applies in your area.
+All local authorities have regulations for composting, so before you acquire a compost maker you should check what applies in your area.
 A permit is always required for latrine composting, so remember to submit an application in good time.
 You often find information and forms on the local authority's website.
 The regulations can vary, but when it comes to latrine composting it usually entails:

 Bacteria and microscopic fungi in the compost will break down the material into its component parts, including carbon dioxide, water and nutrients.
 Ensuring that you obtain the right type of micro-organisms to thrive and work effectively requires there to be sufficient oxygen, a moderate amount of water, as well as a balance between nutrient-rich and nutrient-poor material.

 Easy to maintain

 You can compost household waste and latrine waste together in the Roslagskomposten.
 It is easy to do, but is managed differently depending on which toilet solution you have.
 If, for example, you have a urine diverting toilet, where, for example, the urine is diverted to infiltration or to an ejector tank, you have less liquid in the compost and the maintenance is adapted to that.
 If you have a toilet which does not separate the urine from the dry waste, you have more liquid to deal with and the maintenance is different.
 Everything is described simply and in detail in the user manual.